Hindu Weddings in Greece

 The couple’s family and friends sing delightful Hindu wedding songs.
 Couples dress traditionally on the day of the wedding.
 The bride wears a sari, lehenga, or salwar kameez, whereas the groom wears a dhoti or sherwani.
 The groom might also wear the turban depending on what rites are to be followed.

 Almost without exception, Hindu weddings are conducted in the Sanskrit language.
 However, a large number of people nowadays don’t understand Sanskrit; for this reason, the couple’s languages are also used.
 Since Indian weddings and customs associated with them are very important, weddings run rather long and may last 4 or 5 days.
 They are also extremely colorful and contain a number of cherished and sacred practices and artifacts.

 Hindu weddings are considered to be significant by all Hindus.
 They are first amongst 16 cultural practices a devout Hindu must experience.
 Hindu marriages aren’t just a union of two hearts, but also of two families.
 A number of customs must be followed for this holy union.
 These customs are divided into three main parts: pre-wedding, wedding, and post-wedding rites.
 Pre-wedding rites mark the commencement of the ceremony.

-These rites consist of engagement ceremony, Sagai ceremony, Tilak ceremony, Mehndi celebration, and Sangeet party.
+These rites consist of engagement ceremony, Sagai ceremony or Pithi, Tilak ceremony, Mehndi celebration, and Sangeet party.
 The engagement ceremony is the exchange of the rings by future couples.
 This ceremony is followed by the Tilak ceremony, where the bride’s brother applies Tilak on the forehead of the groom and gives him gifts.

 The next ceremony is known as Sagai, where the family of bride and groom exchange presents.

 The last part of the wedding tradition is Mehndi.
 This ceremony is one of the most significant aspects of Hindu weddings.
 Mehendi is the adornment of the bride, which takes place a day before the actual ceremony.
 The bride’s feet, hands, and palms are decorated with henna art from Mehndi artists.